python/cpython/Doc/library/fcntl.rst

    :mod:`fcntl` module.
 The argument *arg* is optional, and defaults to the integer value ``0``.
 When present, it can either be an integer value, or a string.
-   With the argument missing or an integer value, the return value of this function is the integer return value of the C :cfunc:`fcntl` call.
+   With the argument missing or an integer value, the return value of this function is the integer return value of the C :c:func:`fcntl` call.
 When the argument is a string it represents a binary structure, e.g. created by :func:`struct.pack`.
-   The binary data is copied to a buffer whose address is passed to the C :cfunc:`fcntl` call.
+   The binary data is copied to a buffer whose address is passed to the C :c:func:`fcntl` call.
 The return value after a successful call is the contents of the buffer, converted to a string object.
 The length of the returned string will be the same as the length of the *arg* argument.
 This is limited to 1024 bytes.
 If the information returned in the buffer by the operating system is larger than 1024 bytes, this is most likely to result in a segmentation violation or a more subtle data corruption.

-   If the :cfunc:`fcntl` fails, an :exc:`IOError` is raised.
+   If the :c:func:`fcntl` fails, an :exc:`IOError` is raised.

 .. function:: ioctl(fd, op[, arg[, mutate_flag]])